camunda/camunda-docs-manual/content/user-guide/dmn-engine/expressions-and-scripts.md

 ---

-Decision tables allow specifyng different types of expressions.
+Decision tables allow specifying different types of expressions.
-This section describes which types of expressions exists.
+This section describes which types of expressions exist.
 It lists which expression languages are supported and demonstrates how to change the used expression language for an expression.

 # Expressions in DMN

-As show in the [decision table] reference, three types of expressions are supported:
+As shown in the [decision table] reference, three types of expressions are supported:

 - *Input Expression*: sets the input value for an input column of the decision table